 Waiting for everyone to become rationalists may take centuries.
 Ethics is the answer.
 Small wonder that Ambedkar and Gandhi, each in turn arrived at individual definitions of Ahimsa.

 Throughout his life Dr. Ambedkar fought for reason and justice without resorting to violence.
-Today his followers, like the Ambedkar Students Association and Dr. Prakash Ambedkar are leading the resistance against religious and caste hatred.
+Today his followers, like the Ambedkar Students Association, Jignesh Mewani and many others are leading the resistance against religious and caste hatred.
 Against all odds Radhika and Raja Vemula (Rohith Vemula’s mother and brother) are continuing the fight for justice.
-With the rising spectre of intolerant authoritarianism, is it not time for all humanists, rationalists and fighters for social and economic justice to unite against the usurpers of our democracy and our history?
+With the rising spectre of intolerant authoritarianism, is it not time for all rationalists, humanists and those who fight for social and economic justice to unite against the usurpers of our democracy and our history?